jazyz/UFCFightPredictor/README.md

 ## Results

 Testing on the fight cards in 2023, we ran 10 separate trials with different tuned hyperparameters, and averaged an $1100 final bankroll starting from $1000.
 We used a conservative 0.05 Kelly Criterion betting strategy, which helps us determine what fraction of our bankroll to wager on each bet.
 Testing on the fight cards from both 2022 and 2023 with a more risky 0.1 Kelly Criterion, we average a final bankroll of $1600, while maxing out at around $3000.
 We found that our model is consistently gaining money and can sometimes go up to $2000 or $3000 over a longer period of time, while only going down to around $750.
+Starting with $1000, for 73/86 or 85% of the trials, the model goes above $1000, going down only 13/86 or 15% of the trials.

 ## How to Bet on the Next Fight Card